What Should I Do if My Boiler Is Leaking Water?

 A boiler is a fairly straightforward appliance that is hardworking, reliable, and long-lasting, with fewer moving parts than a more traditional heating system.
 When professionally installed and maintained, your boiler should last an average of 15 to 20 years!
 However, one of the most common concerns about boilers that can arise at any time is water leakage, and diagnosing the cause of the issue typically requires the skill and experience of a professional.

-The team of experienced, skilled, technicians at National Heating and Air Conditioning can help, with boiler repair, maintenance, and installation services for homeowners in and around the Cincinnati, Ohio area.
+The team of experienced and skilled technicians at National Heating and Air Conditioning can help with boiler repair, maintenance, and installation services for homeowners in and around the Cincinnati, Ohio, area.

 Any type of appliance that circulates water is prone to leakage, but the key to minimizing damage to your home and property is to identify and address the leak as soon as possible.
 Common reasons for leakage include:

 Any time that water and metal meet, corrosion can occur.
 If it should develop on the interior or exterior surface of the tank, or on pipes or valves, the metal will deteriorate and water can escape.
 Depending on the location and severity of the corrosion, parts may need to be repaired or replaced.

 Your boiler should maintain an even pressure, but an accumulation of calcite or limestone can cause the pressure to increase to dangerous levels.
 When safe levels are exceeded, water leakage may occur from the valve to relieve the pressure and prevent the tank from rupturing.

 Leakage from the seals around the boiler pump is a sign that either the seals, the pump, or both need to be replaced.

 Inadequate installation practices lead to leakage from a number of areas, although the most likely cause is insufficient soldering around copper fittings.

 Cracks, corrosion, damage, or stress fractures can occur with age, causing water to leak from the boiler.